-Warm, soft bread bites with a fresh fruit jam dip.
+Warm, homemade soft bread bites baked together with fruit jam dip.
 Made in cute individual servings!

 This little dish has been kicking around in my head for a while.
 I spied this idea on a Russian baking forum, except it was baked in a large dish with large rolls.
-Since I’m such a fan of individual servings, I envisioned a few little bread bites and jam, baked up in ramekins.
-And so these little bread bites with raspberry jam dip were born.
+Since I'm such a fan of individual servings, I envisioned a few little bread bites and jam, baked up in ramekins.
+And so these little bread bites with raspberry jam dip came to be.

 The bread bites are made from my favourite soft bread dough recipe, so they're light and moist.
 The "jam", is made from fresh fruit (in this case, raspberries), that's mixed with sugar and pectin.
 It cooks right along with the bread in the ramekin and frankly, it's awesome.
 The resulting jam is not super thick, but that's what makes it perfect for dipping, as it soaks in to the bread beautifully.

 I anticipate that some will wonder if they can just use already made jam (homemade or store bought) instead.
 First, I haven't tried it, but I honestly think it will over-cook, become like glue and possibly even burn, so I don't really recommend it.
 I'm hoping you'll take my word for the fact that starting with fresh fruit is super easy and ever-so-delicious.

 If you can't find jam sugar or fruit pectin, you could make this with a combination of fresh fruit, sugar and cornstarch (for thickening).
 This method will require a little pre-cooking though.
 Simply mix together in a saucepan and heat over medium heat until sugar melts and sauce is no longer cloudy.
 Allow to cool, then put in ramekins.